South Scotland MSP Colin Smyth has renewed his calls for action to help our local NHS, as health and care services struggle as the pandemic continues.

 “Even before Covid, our amazing health service staff were dealing with huge waiting lists but the pandemic has exacerbated that problem and put many clinics, operations and treatments on hold for months.

-“As a result, the NHS is being forced to play catch up and we are seeing on a weekly basis that some NHS boards are still being forced to cancel routine operations and clinics.
+“As a result, the NHS is being forced to play catch up and we are seeing on a weekly basis that some NHS boards are being forced to cancel routine operations and clinics.

 “I fear that it will take years for the NHS to be able to get back to the waiting time levels we saw before Covid.